 - Additional management practices can help limit the risk of EHV on your property.
 When you have a new horse arrive adhere to a strict 3-4 week isolation period.
 If during this time no signs of illness arise in the new horse it may be introduced to your herd.
 Try to only attend events where health certification and vaccination requirements are enforced.
 Finally, cleanliness and disinfection of trailers, water buckets and other equipment will help prevent the spread of EHV and other communicable diseases.

-For more information on EHV, please contact Rebecca Bott, SDSU Extension Equine Specialist, or Russ Daly, SDSU Extension Veterinarian.
-To report a case of EHV in South Dakota, please contact Dr. Dustin Oedekoven, State Veterinarian.
+For more information on EHV, please contact Russ Daly (Professor, SDSU Extension Veterinarian, State Public Health Veterinarian).
+To report a case of EHV in South Dakota, please contact Dr. Dustin Oedekoven (State Veterinarian).